david-knott/moderncompilerinjava/CURRENT.md

 ## Diary
 *19th June 2020*
+Fixed sorting bug in Temps which was breaking register allocation.

+Still a bug in for loops if we at a printi() statement inside the loop.
+This causes the loop to repeated spill.
+I have no idea why.

-In the code generation, where there are combinations of instructions that use a move followed by an OPERATION.
-We need to be careful when spilling.
+~~In the code generation, where there are combinations of instructions that use a move followed by an OPERATION We need to be careful when spilling.~~

 *18th June 2020*